thedillonb/thedillonb.github.io/_posts/2015-03-28-common-problems-with-static-lists.md

 Always start off by creating read-only static collections via the `ReadOnlyCollection<T>` implementation and exposing the `IReadOnly*` interface.
 If you find you need to modify the collection then you can revert back to using `IList` and a non-read-only implementation. **You should train yourself to always create immutable collections first!**

 As a final note on immutability and what was discussed above I should mention that proper immutability of a list should also extend to its item class.
-For example, I used `ReadOnlyCollection<string>` in all my examples above. `string` is also an immutable structure which means that it can also not be modified after creation.
-Thus, my whole structure, is immutable.
-I cannot change any part of it after creation.
+For example, I used `ReadOnlyCollection<string>` in all my examples above.
+The `string` object is also an immutable structure which means that it can also not be modified after creation.
+Thus, my whole structure, is immutable - I cannot change any part of it after creation.
 This is what's referred to as *deep-immutable*.
 However, if the item class I used was not immutable then it opens another can of worms:

 ```c#
 public class Item {